yktoo/yktoo.com/content/blog/0259/index.en.md

 tags: ["Amsterdam", "boats", "Ferris wheel", "Netherlands", "SAIL Amsterdam", "ships", "water"]
 ---

 Between the 19 and the 23 of August Amsterdam hosted a huge marine event called [SAIL Amsterdam](https://www.sail.nl/).
-It's held once every five years, and is most known for its [tall ships][wiki:en:Tall_ship] (apart from hundreds of other ships).
-During the event they sail in loops around the [IJ][wiki:en:IJ_(Amsterdam)] lake, giving the area a totally different look and attracting millions (yes, millions) of visitors.
+It's held once every five years, and is most known for its {{< wiki "Tall_ship" "en" "tall ships" >}} (apart from hundreds of other ships).
+During the event they sail in loops around the {{< wiki "IJ_(Amsterdam)" "en" "IJ" >}} lake, giving the area a totally different look and attracting millions (yes, millions) of visitors.

 For these days bridges over the IJ are open or even get dismantled to let the tall ships sail in.